amalnathm7/producer-consumer-using-shared-memory/README.md

 # producer_consumer_using_shared_memory

-Producer-consumer problem is implemented using shared memory in C language.
+Producer-consumer problem is implemented using named semaphores and shared memory in C language.